zzubzq/apidocs/source/index.html.md

 | timestamp  | LONG | YES       |

-# Binance Code Endpoints
+# Zzubzq Code Endpoints

-Binance Code (or Binance Gift Card Code) allows simple crypto transfer and exchange through secured and prepaid codes that give access to crypto assets.
-Binance Code API solution is to facilitate instant creation, redemption and value-checking for Binance Code.
-Binance Code product feature consists of two parts: "Reference Number" and "Binance Code".
-The Reference Number can be circulated in public, and it is used to verify the validity of the Binance Code; Binance Code should be kept carefully, because as long as someone knows the “Binance Code”, he can redeem it anytime.
+Zzubzq Code (or Zzubzq Gift Card Code) allows simple crypto transfer and exchange through secured and prepaid codes that give access to crypto assets.
+Zzubzq Code API solution is to facilitate instant creation, redemption and value-checking for Zzubzq Code.
+Zzubzq Code product feature consists of two parts: "Reference Number" and "Zzubzq Code".
+The Reference Number can be circulated in public, and it is used to verify the validity of the Zzubzq Code; Zzubzq Code should be kept carefully, because as long as someone knows the “Zzubzq Code”, he can redeem it anytime.

 **Note：The following endpoints do not currently support sub-account requests**

-## Create a Binance Code (USER_DATA)
+## Create a Zzubzq Code (USER_DATA)

 > **Response:**